 UPDATE: (SEP 10, 2019) 603 Drones, LLC is pleased to announce that our Wide Area Authorization with Night Operations for Manchester-Boston Regional Airport’s Class C airspace has been extended into March 2021.

-UPDATE: (AUG 16, 2018) 603 Drones, LLC is pleased to announce that we have successfully received approval for night operations within the Manchester-Boston Regional Airport controlled airspace.
+UPDATE: (AUG 16, 2018) 603 Drones, LLC is pleased to announce that we have successfully received authorization for night operations within the Manchester-Boston Regional Airport controlled airspace.

 ORIGINAL ARTICLE: In prior blog posts, you’ve read us talking about the importance of obeying the rules of each class of airspace that you are operating in.
 In the area of New Hampshire where we operate the most, we have to frequently work within the Class Charlie (Class C) airspace that surrounds Manchester-Boston Regional Airport (see sectional map, below).
 What so many drone operators who don’t actually have commercial certification and/or training don’t realize is that it is against FAA regulations to operate within that airspace without prior Air Traffic Control (ATC) authorization.
 This is for a variety of reasons not the least of which is the safety of manned aircraft flying into and out of the airport.